Chapter 1 : It's all about Teddy

 Teddy stepped over an uneven cobble stone and thought for a moment.
 “Well, be incredibly bored will be one thing, and probably a lot of moping around.
 I’m very good at that.”

 “You could practise making tea,” I suggested.
-“You’re not very good
+“You’re not very good at that.”

 “Bite your tongue,” he said deeply.
 “I believe it was me who taught you to make tea in the first place, Miss Price.”